Food Safety

 The paradigm of how people get food is rapidly changing, said Yiannas, and so food safety inspections need to change with it.
 For example, during the pandemic, millions of people ordered food from grocery pick-up and delivery services or from manufacturers themselves.
 Because of this, the world is becoming the grocery store, Yiannas said, and there is a new set of food safety protocols that need to be designed and met.

-KEYWORDS: blockchain digital information traceability
+KEYWORDS: blockchain technology traceability

 Share This Story